ravipatideepthi/ravipatideepthi/README.md

 ### What I Do

-- Automate infrastructure provisioning and deployments
+- Automate infrastructure provisioning and deployment
 - Build secure, reusable cloud architectures
 - Design and optimize CI/CD workflows for Java and microservices
 - Implement secrets management, monitoring, and alerting